 About Mrs. Campbell, First Grade Aide

 Carol Campbell attended College of Marin, Sonoma State, and Dominican College.
 When her family moved to Sonoma in 1978, daughter Michelle (now Mrs. Momsen, fifth grade teacher) entered first grade at our St. Francis Solano School.
-The following year, Mrs. Campbell became the “yard duty lady” grades 1-8, and 37 years later, she is still on duty for K-4.
-Both daughters and three grandchildren have graduated from St. Francis Solano, with two more grandchildren to go.
+The following year, Mrs. Campbell became the “yard duty lady” grades 1-8, and 42 years later, she is still on duty for K-4.
+Both daughters and four grandchildren have graduated from St. Francis Solano.

 Mrs. Campbell is twice included in Who’s Who Among American Teachers.
 In 2005, she was featured in the “Index Tribune, Valley Life” for tutoring second generation students, a distinction she totally enjoys, as do her students.
 In March 2013, Mrs. Campbell was awarded the “Bishop’s Award for Excellence in Catholic Education” by Bishop Robert Vasa.

-After 37 years being a classroom aide in many grades, presently Mrs. Campbell is the first grade aide, as well as supervisor for Lower Division lunch.
+She begins her 43rd year as a classroom aide for many grades.
+Presently, Mrs. Campbell is the first grade aide, as well as supervisor for Lower Division lunch.
 She definitely loves our children!

 First Grade Language Arts